Justin01Wu/WebApp/spnego/README.md

 	+ try to authorize user, which is incorrect.
 Every application has different requirements to manage permission.
 	+ realm, client, roles, groups are unnecessary for authentication
 	+ Every client has different setting, which is hard to do troubleshooting
-+ also its code quality is not good, has many bugs:
++ also it has many bugs because of the complication:
 	+ Session doesn't have required client
 	+ Failed to parse JWT
 	+ Token is not active